Stocks reach for records as second half starts strong

-Early 1% gains in London (.FTSE), Frankfurt (.GDAXI), Paris (.FCHI) and Milan (.FTMIB) meant the pan-European STOXX 600 was close to joining Wall Street back at record highs.
+Early 1% gains in London, Frankfurt, Paris and Milan meant the pan-European STOXX 600 was close to joining Wall Street back at record highs.

 There was little sign of oil prices easing off, either.
 Brent was up nearly 1% at just over $75 a barrel after a roaring 45% first-half rise had scored one its best starts to a year on record.